Eu Country Commercial Guide

 Local Time, Business Hours, and Holidays

-The European Union generally follows the holidays of the Member State in which its institutions are located.
+The EU generally follows the holidays of the Member State in which its institutions are located.
 During August, most European Union organizations are staffed with minimum personnel.
-For information on local holidays in EU Member States, please consult the relevant Member States’ Country Commercial Guide.
-As some EU institutions are located in Brussels, the following is a list of official holidays observed in Belgium in 2023 and 2024.
+For information on local time zones, business hours, and holidays in EU Member States, please consult the relevant Member States’ Country Commercial Guide.

 January 1New Year’s Day